STAR and property tax delinquency

 Property taxes are considered delinquent for purposes of this program under either of the following circumstances:

 - The taxes remain unpaid one year after the last date on which they could have been paid without interest.
-For example, for 2020 STAR benefits, the town and county taxes due on January 31, 2019, have not been paid by January 31, 2020.
+For example, for 2023 STAR benefits, the town and county taxes that were due on January 31, 2022 have not been paid by January 31, 2023.

-Recipients of the Enhanced STAR exemptions and credits are not impacted by the new law and may continue to receive their STAR benefits even if their property taxes are delinquent.
+Recipients of the Enhanced STAR exemptions and credits are not impacted by this program; they may continue to receive their STAR benefits even if their property taxes are delinquent.

 The timeline and participants will vary based on the calendar and specifics of particular localities.